IgorMinar/stitchapp.dev/README.md

 The odd looking proxy exists to work around the current limitation of Cloudflare which otherwise doesn't allow workers to make request to other workers, unless the other workers run on a different domain.
 [More info](https://community.cloudflare.com/t/issue-with-worker-to-worker-https-request/94472/8)

+The `server.ts` file is powered by [miniflare](https://miniflare.dev/) which emulates Cloudflare's Edge environment to speed up local development and testing.

 ## Getting started